johnjimi/javascript-notes/README.md

 ****************************/

 - Education purposes.
 Updating on documentation and revising.
-- These are notes that are useful for me or anyone else reading who is learning javascript
+- These are notes that are useful for me or anyone else reading who is learning javascript.
--